Deadliest Car Models in North Carolina

 Before you sign on the dotted line, it is important to know which makes and models have a pattern of driver/passenger fatality in a collision, especially in the Raleigh-Durham-Chapel Hill Research Triangle area.
 The car’s aesthetic and the latest electronics aren’t worth much if the car itself can’t save your and your passengers’ lives.

-The Triangle’s Deadliest Vehicles
+The Deadliest Vehicles on North Carolina Roads

 The Deadliest Cars in America